Category Archive : marriage Counselling Tips

 Counsellor Shivani Misri Sadhoo is an experienced and certified Couples Therapist with specialization in the area of Personal Crisis interventions like coping-up with Relationship Issues, Marriage Counselling, Separation and divorce, Child and Adolescent issues, Depression, Stress, Domestic, Loss & Grief.
 Counsellor Shivani is currently working with India’s top hospital groups like Fortis Hospital, IBS (Indian Brain & Spine) Hospital and with Express Clinics.

-Fun Things You Can Do To Rejuvenate your Romance when you are Married and Have Kids
+Fun Things You Can Do To Rejuvenate Your Romance After Kids

 Life of the married couples can turn up extremely hectic in cities, especially if they have school going children.
 Commonly today’s new academic curriculum, in most cases, puts extreme financial as well as personal pressure on couples.
 After a tiring day at the office and stressful driving back to home, they are expected to help kids finish their long list of homework, school projects, exam preparation and so on.